-In November 2014, I spoke at the Victorian prize ceremony for the Australian Mathematics Competition.
-As guest of honour, these were my remarks to the students, families, teachers and others at the ceremony.
+(I was the guest of honour at the Victorian prize ceremony for the Australian Mathematics Competition in November 2014.
+These were my remarks to the students, families, teachers and others at the ceremony.)

 Thank you for all coming along tonight to recognise the achievements of these prizewinners.